Flux (not the capacitor!)

 He described how he had a pair of salvaged World War II aviator headphones, but had to attach the proper jack or plug on the end.
 He said he also re-soldered the wires to the earphones and used flux to tin the wires.

 Recently, he claimed, he had found those headsets in the attic and went to pick them up.
-They fell apart in his hands, the wires separating from the headsets.
+They fell apart in his hands, the wires separating from the headset.
 He explained that the acid flux that he had used at the time had done a great job biting the metal and allowing the solder joint, but that it had kept on working, all the years that the headset sat inert in the attic.
 The wires were eaten through by the time he found them again.

 This tale came to mind just last year, as I worked on a homebrew project, constructing a tape measure Yagi antenna for Amateur radio use.